lenaroseheinrich/centropogon_pollination/README.md

 ---

 ## Files
-Files within the folder "Centropogon_Distributions" pertains to the species distribution modeling.
+Files within the folder "**Centropogon_Distributions**" pertains to the species distribution modeling.
 **1. `data_cleaning.R`**
 Cleans and standardizes GBIF occurrence data for six focal species (*Centropogon* and hummingbirds).
 Removes duplicates, filters out ocean points, and saves a cleaned dataset (`clean.csv`) for use in modeling.